-About Hard Faults Per Second
+What Is Hard Faults Per Second in Windows?

-How to Fix the Hard Faults Per Second Issue
+How to Reduce Hard Faults Per Second?

-Fix 1.
-Disable and Re-enable the Pagefile.sys
+Method 3: Disable and Re-enable the Pagefile.sys

 Generally speaking, the more RAM you set up, the fewer memory hard faults per second you will have.
 You can reduce the number of hard faults/sec by disabling and re-enabling the pagefile.sys file.
 Here’s how to do that: